 - All students must have a valid Social Security Number (California Dream Act applicants are exempt from this requirement).

-- Most male students who are between the ages of 18 and 25 must be registered with the U.S. Selective Service.
+- Male students who are between the ages of 18 and 25 are encouraged to register with the U.S. Selective Service.

 - Continuing students must be making satisfactory academic progress.

 - Students receiving federal student aid may use it only for educational purposes.

 - To continue to qualify for financial aid, students may not owe a refund on a federal grant or be in default on any federal educational loan.

 Undergraduates who have already received a bachelor's degree may only receive loans and the California College Promise Grant while pursuing an additional course of study and are not eligible for federal grant assistance such as the Pell Grant or state grant assistance such as the Cal Grant.

 Students who are enrolled at more than one college or university at the same time may receive Pell Grant from only one institution, not both.

 Students may not borrow more than their annual loan limit, and VC will determine loan eligibility by reviewing the student’s borrowing record with the National Student Loan Data System (NSLDS).